nap2000/docs/admin-organisations.rst

 .. tip::

   If you have organisational administration privilege then you will see all of the organisations on the server listed on this tab.
-Otherwise, if you administrator privilege you will see the organisations that you have created.
+Otherwise, if you have administrator privilege you will see the organisations that you have created.

 .. _organisational-hierarchy: